LRParser/pubchem-sklearn/capstone_project_jh.md

 ### Exploratory Visualization

 As discussed earlier, the root dataset is highly imbalanced.
 Below is a histogram of the activity scores of each compound.
 Compounds with an activity score of 0 were classified as inactive in the original assay; scores from 0-40 were ranked as inconclusive; and scores from 40 and above were ranked as active.
-We can see that the great majority of the scores are under 40:
+We can see that the great majority of the scores are under 40 (note; graphing configuration was unable to label axes directly, hence written descriptions):

 <a href="" target="_blank"><img src="FrequencyOfActivityDistribution.png"/></a>